-Under Regulation 10 of the ECNSR, there is a requirement on the MCA to carry out an analysis of a relevant market within the electronic communications sector.
-This analysis must be carried out in accordance, where appropriate, with an agreement with the National Competition Authorities (NCA) under Regulation 10 of the ECRA.
+Under Regulation 10 of the ECNSR, the MCA is required to carry out an analysis of a relevant market within the electronic communications sector.
+This analysis has also been carried out in accordance, and where appropriate, with an agreement with the National Competition Authorities (NCA) under Regulation 10 of the ECRA.

-In line with the cooperation agreement signed on the 20th May 2005 between the MCA and the Office of Fair Competition (OFC)2, the MCA has initiated a two-week consultation process with the OFC.
-The OFC's official position is expected in the coming days.
-This will be made available to the general public, once received.
+In line with the cooperation agreement signed on the 20th May 2005 between the MCA and the Office of Fair Competition $(OFC)^4$, the MCA initiated a two-week consultation process with the OFC.
+The response of the OFC to this decision is available on the MCA's website5.